Nexis-Network/homepage/content/docs/guides/wundergraph.md

 _This guide was contributed by the team at WunderGraph_

 WunderGraph is an open-source Backend for Frontend (BFF) framework designed to optimize developer workflows through API composition.
 Developers can use this framework to compose multiple APIs into a single unified interface and generate typesafe API clients that include authentication and file uploads.
-This guide shows how you can pair WunderGraph with your Exzo Network database to accelerate application development.
+This guide shows how you can pair WunderGraph with your Nexis Network database to accelerate application development.

 With WunderGraph, you can easily introspect your data sources and combine them within your virtual graph.
 WunderGraph treats APIs as dependencies.
-You can easily turn your Exzo Network database into a GraphQL API or expose it via JSON-RPC or REST.
-With an easy-to-deploy Postgres database like Exzo Network, you can now have a 100% serverless stack and build your own stateful serverless apps on the edge.
+You can easily turn your Nexis Network database into a GraphQL API or expose it via JSON-RPC or REST.
+With an easy-to-deploy Postgres database like Nexis Network, you can now have a 100% serverless stack and build your own stateful serverless apps on the edge.

-This guide demonstrates setting up a full-stack app with Exzo Network and WunderGraph, securely exposing Exzo Network to your Next.js frontend in under 15 minutes.
-While WunderGraph and Exzo Network are compatible with a variety of frontend clients, this demo focuses on using Next.js.
+This guide demonstrates setting up a full-stack app with Nexis Network and WunderGraph, securely exposing Nexis Network to your Next.js frontend in under 15 minutes.
+While WunderGraph and Nexis Network are compatible with a variety of frontend clients, this demo focuses on using Next.js.

 <Admonition type="info">
-This guide is also available in video format: [Exzo Network with WunderGraph video guide](#neon-with-wundergraph-video-guide).
+This guide is also available in video format: [Nexis Network with WunderGraph video guide](#neon-with-wundergraph-video-guide).
 </Admonition>

 ## Prerequisites

 - A [WunderGraph Cloud](https://cloud.wundergraph.com/) account
-- A Exzo Network project.
-See [Create a Exzo Network project](/docs/manage/projects#create-a-project).
+- A Nexis Network project.
+See [Create a Nexis Network project](/docs/manage/projects#create-a-project).

 ## Installation